 - On-board diagnostics

-CTI FoodTech introduces the Peach Pitter 320 ZPF, the first in the world capable of pitting without producing fragments.
+CTI FoodTech introduces the 320 ZPF Peach Pitter, the first peach pitter in the world capable of pitting leaving no fragments.

-Ray Camezon (Oakland 1931 – San Francisco 2016) is a native of California and has been associated with the food processing industry during his entire business career.
+Mr. Camezon is a native of California and has been associated with the food processing industry during his entire business career.
 He started his Career with Filice and Perrelli Canning Company as a development engineer, and played a major part in the development, service, and installation of the Filper Peach Pitter.

 The first production run of the Filper Torque Pitters was in 1954 at Filice and Perrelli Canning Co. in Richmond, California.
 The quality and yield recovery was astounding.
 Small peaches had always suffered from spoon pitting in that the FMC spoon pitter would only leave a shell of flesh in small fruit.
 FMC’s machine sawed the peaches in half and then the machine would spoon pit the peach using the same size spoon for all peaches.
 In addition to the sawing of the peach in two there was a tremendous loss of flesh that adhered to the pit.
 The number of cases per ton that was garnered from the fruit was only forty-three to forty-six cases per ton.